Beer Path Problems in Temporal Graphs: Algorithms for temporal beer path problems

-The proof of Theorem~\ref{thrm:earliest_beer_correctness_alternative} is similar-in-spirit to the proofs of Lemma~\ref{lem:earliest_multisource_correctness} and Theorem~\ref{thrm:earliest_beer_correctness} and is deferred to Appendix~\ref{appendix_omit_proof}.
-The $n\log n$ term in the time complexity stems from the usage of a Fibonacci heap as min-priority queue.
+The $n\log n$ term in the complexity stems from the usage of a Fibonacci heap as min-priority queue.
 The $m\log \pi$ term stems from binary search on parallel edges, which is possible by the assumption that $G$ contains no dominated edges.

-\begin{observation} For graphs with no dominated edges, Algorithm~\ref{alg:earliest_multisource_dijkstra} is a faster alternative to Algorithm~\ref{alg:earliest_multisource_stream} under reasonable assumptions (albeit requiring an adjacency list as input instead of an edge stream). $M$ is bounded by $m \pi$ and may be arbitrarily larger than $m$, which renders $\bigO(m \log (\pi))$ a significant improvement over $\bigO(M)$. \end{observation}
+Note that $M$ is bounded by $m \pi$ and may be arbitrarily larger than $m$, which renders $\bigO(m \log \pi)$ a significant improvement over $\bigO(M)$.